csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/implementation details.md

     - `YieldPerformanceTable._yield`'s third dimension is type of seed (0 = native, 1 = HYC)
     - `YieldPerformanceTable._yield` should have shape (5, 3, 2)
     - If a plot has no worker, it gets no yield
+    - **In the final game, the player should be able to tap on farm plots to collect the yield.** This doesn't need to be implemented now, but keep this in mind.
 - Calculate total consumption for the player's `Family`
     - Child/adult consumption are constants in `FamilyMember`
 - Calculate remaining wheat yield